Applicants for executive branch positions—disclosure requirements, 50.1, 54.2, 54.8

 ADMINISTRATIVE SERVICES DEPARTMENT

-Proposing rule making related to applicants for executive branch positions and providing an opportunity for public comment
+Rule making related to applicants for executive branch positions

-The Department of Administrative Services hereby proposes to amend Chapter 50, "Human Resources Definitions," and Chapter 54, "Recruitment, Application and Examination," Iowa Administrative Code.
+The Department of Administrative Services hereby amends Chapter 50, "Human Resources Definitions," and Chapter 54, "Recruitment, Application and Examination," Iowa Administrative Code.

 Legal Authority for Rule Making